About the FTN Clearing Houz

 Setting up an FTN network is fun, but managing one for the longer term, in amongst our busy lives can involve some tedious repetitive tasks.
 In the same vain, maintaining and growing an FTN network also can be time consuming, especially when your effort (or lack thereof) can affect the experience of your users.
 So FTN Clearing Houz was created to help address that.

-Building this software is driven by three main goals:
+Building this software is driven by four main goals:

 1. Self Service - so that users can setup and re-jig their configuration themselves, or new users can join a network with the minimum of effort (relieving a dependancy on an admin to set you up, and thus freeing up time for those admins).